Five Risky Markets: What You Should Know if Your Business Takes You There

-Nearly 78% of global organizations now operate across multiple countries, yet most remain unaware of the regulatory complexities building around their international workforce.
+Many global organizations now operate across multiple countries, yet most remain unaware of the regulatory developments that affect their international workforce.
 The pattern is consistent: Regulations are becoming more complex, enforcement is intensifying, and the operational burden continues to grow.
-Understanding these challenges isn't about avoiding these markets; it's about operating in them strategically with the right support and expertise.
-Here’s what you should know about the five riskiest countries for global operations — and how to lower your risk if you need to hire in them.

-• Rapidly evolving labor laws with limited transition periods
+- Changing labor laws with limited transition periods

-• Regulatory violations that can halt business operations
+- Noncompliance violations that can halt business operations

-• Reputational exposure from compliance failures
+- Reputational exposure from compliance failures

-Five markets that require strategic attention
+Five markets that require attention

 China